 Museum of Numismatics: This facility contains a collection of old paper currency and coins from around the world that were donated by the Central Bank of Costa Rica.
 It is located next to the Gold Museum, and open Monday to Saturday from 10:00 am to 4:30 pm.

 La Salle Natural Science Museums: This is a collection of preserved animals in recreated scenarios of their natural environments, along with archaeological pieces and mineral artifacts from around the country.
 It is located in the old La Salle School, in Sabana Sur, and open Monday to from Saturday, 8:00 a.m. to 4:00 p.m.
 Sundays and holidays: 9:00 a.m. to 5:00 p.m.

 Women’s Museum of Costa Rica: This is a non-profit association, created to raise awareness and show the creations of artists, both locally, regionally and in the universal order on the theme of women.
 It was created in 2009, as a result of the Ph.D. thesis of its founder, Claudia Mandel.
 It is located in San Pedro de Montes de Oca, and to visit, you must make an appointment by sending an email to; email@example.com.

 Rafael Ángel Calderon Guardia Historical Museum: This museum highlights the historical significance of the life and work of Dr. Calderón Guardia during his tenure as President of the Republic from 1940 to 1944.
 It also has art exhibitions and the Enrique Guier Sáenz library.
 It is located in Barrio Escalante, and open Monday to Saturday, from 9 am to 5 pm.

-The writer, Tom Rosenberger has lived and worked in Costa Rica for 25 years and from his travels throughout the country, he has acquired a wealth of knowledge about enjoying life in Costa Rica.
+The writer, Tom Rosenberger has lived and worked in Costa Rica since 1993 and from his travels throughout the country, he has acquired a wealth of knowledge about enjoying life in Costa Rica.
 If you have questions and would like to contact Tom click here.